 The Main Dish: Turkey!

-The good news is, your pup can eat skinless turkey pieces from the turkey you are cooking for the rest of your human family.
-Again, be sure you are not seasoning it with garlic or onion, as these can be fatal to dogs.
+The good news is your pup can eat skinless turkey pieces from the turkey you are cooking for the rest of your human family.
+Again, be sure you are not seasoning it with garlic or onion, as these can be unsafe for dogs.
 When you are giving your dog turkey, be sure not to go too crazy.
 Although the turkey is safe for your dog, giving your dog something as rich as turkey when they are used to their standard daily dog food can do a number on their stomach.
 The rule of thumb is to give your dog only 25% of what they would normally eat for a meal.
 This way they can enjoy the delicious turkey without having the runs.

 Dessert: Pumpkin Smoothies!

 Your dog may be begging for a slice of your human pumpkin pie, but all of that sugar and butter in a standard pie can serve some severe damage to your pup’s pancreas.
 Instead, opt for a probiotic smoothie that your dog will love.
 Use half of a cup of pumpkin puree (make sure it is not sweetened) and half a cup of plain, non-fat yogurt.
 Put these two simple ingredients in the blender and blend on high until smooth.
 You can serve it to your pup right away or you can freeze it overnight for longer-lasting licking!
-Your pup won’t even realize she is eating something packed with fiber and vitamin A, which can help soothe upset stomaches after a hearty Thanksgiving feast.
+Your pup won’t even realize they’re eating something packed with fiber and vitamin A, which can help soothe upset stomachs after a full Thanksgiving feast.

 Remember, just like humans, dogs will want to go overboard with all of the tasty treats presented to them on Thanksgiving.
-Be sure to give smaller amounts of these treats to insure their digestive tracks stay healthy.
-Are you planning on celebrating Thanksgiving with your pup in a special way?
-Let us know in the comments.
+Be sure to give smaller amounts of these treats to insure their digestive systems stay healthy.